rashmipbhat/rashmipbhat/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on webapp
+- 🔭 I’m currently working on webapp using Next.Js,Typescript.
-- 🌱 I’m currently interested in learning python
+- 🌱 Building Legos is my favorite hobby.
-- 💬 Ask me about ...
+- 💬 Ask me about universe, planets, mountains, beaches ;)
 - 📫 How to reach me: rashmipbhat97@gmail.com